EEWBot/eew-renderer/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/EEWBot/eew-renderer)

-EEW Renderer is an HTTP server that renders earthquake intensity maps and tsunami forecast maps as WebP images.
+eew-renderer is an HTTP server that renders earthquake intensity maps and tsunami forecast maps as images.
 All rendering parameters are encoded into the request URL, so an image can be embedded anywhere a URL is accepted.

 ## Getting Started